samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 ### Project Enforcement

-You will want to explicitly state the consequence of what will happen if any member of the project behaves in an unacceptable way that violates your code of conduct.
+You will want to explicitly state the consequences of what will happen if any member of the project behaves in an unacceptable way that violates your code of conduct.

 Here is an example from the [OpenSauced Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md):